Students may choose to study to different levels according to their circumstances and goals.

 Course Length

-Students will study Arabic and Quran Translation, Selected Ahadith, Seerah and Fiqh using Arabic textbooks.
+Building upon the Arabic Intensive Course, students will study Qur'an Translation, Selected Ahadith, Seerah and Fiqh through Arabic textbooks.

 Course Length